Identifying Performance Issues in Cloud Service Systems Based on Relational-Temporal Features: METHODOLOGY

 \subsubsection{Relational Embedding}

-Specifically, for multivariate metrics with size $M{\times}W$, we can treat each metric $x_i, (i=1,2,...M)$ as a feature vector.
+Specifically, for multivariate metrics with size $M{\times}N$, we can treat each metric $x_i, (i=1,2,...M)$ as a feature vector.
 The correlations between nodes can be depicted by an adjacency matrix $A\in{R^{M{\times}M}}$.
 Since we don't have prior knowledge about the correlation between different metrics, we should construct a fully connected graph.
 We then adopt graph attention networks (GAT)~\cite{brody2021attentive} to learn the correlation between metrics.
 The attention score is calculated as follows:

-The symbol $\oplus$ represents the concatenation operator between two metrics ${x_i}$ and ${x_j}$, $w\in{R^{2W\times{d}}}$ is a matrix of learnable parameters to aggregate the two features.
+The symbol $\oplus$ represents the concatenation operator between two metrics ${x_i}$ and ${x_j}$, $w\in{R^{2N\times{d}}}$ is a matrix of learnable parameters to aggregate the two features.
 After a nonlinear activation function LeakyReLU~\cite{xu2015empirical}, another learnable vector $p\in{R^{d}}$ is applied.
-To make the training process more robust and reduce the impact of noise, a threshold $t $ is set to make the adjacency matrix a sparse binary matrix.
+To make the training process more robust and reduce the impact of noise, a threshold $\alpha$ is set to make the adjacency matrix a sparse binary matrix.
+In other words, the edge between two nodes will be removed if the attention score is below the threshold $\alpha$.
 Then, a widely used graph convolution layer~\cite{kipf2016semi} is adopted.
 The formula of graph convolution is shown as follows:

 where $\sigma$ is the ReLU activation function and $\widetilde{A}_l=A_l+I$ is the adjacency matrix at the layer $l$, $\widetilde{D}\in{R^{M{\times}M}}$ is the degree matrix of $\widetilde{A}_l$, $h^{(l)}$ is the output representation of the hidden layer $l$ and $\Theta_l\in{R^{M{\times}F}}$ is a learnable parameter.
-Due to the limitation of space, we only show one layer in Figure {\ref{fig:2}}.
+Due to the limitation of space, we only show one layer in Figure {\ref{ISOLATE}}.

 We further apply graph pooling layers between the graph convolution layers to reduce the number of parameters, which can also avoid overfitting.
 Specifically, as proposed by~\cite{lee2019self}, self-attention~\cite{vaswani2017attention} is utilized to focus more on important features and less on unimportant features.
 Thus, self-attention scores can be obtained by using another graph convolution.
 After obtaining the attention scores $Z$, a portion of the nodes and features will be reserved according to the scores.
 A hyperparameter $k$ refers to the pooling ratio, and the corresponding nodes with the top $\lfloor{kM}\rfloor$ value of $Z$ will be retained.